Quex-Ul

 Quex-Ul is a supervillain appearing in American comic books published by DC Comics.
-He is depicted as an enemy of Superman.
+He is depicted as an enemy of Superman, although they are also sometimes allies.

-Quex-Ul appeared in the television series Krypton, portrayed by Gordon Alexander.
+Quex-Ul has made limited appearances in media outside comics, primarily in association with Superman.
+He is portrayed by Gordon Alexander in Krypton and voiced by Jason J. Lewis in Justice League Action.

 Publication history

 Quex-Ul first appeared in Superman #157 (1962) and was created by Curt Swan and Edmond Hamilton.

 Fictional character biography

 Pre-Crisis

 First appearing in Superman #157 (Nov.
 1962), Quex-Ul was a Kryptonian exiled to the Phantom Zone when he was convicted of killing Rondors, an endangered species, to use their healing horns for the purpose of profit.
 He confessed and spent his time in the Zone, but was released by Superman when his time was up.
 Not a grateful sort, he attempted to lure Superman into a gold kryptonite trap, until Superman discovered that Quex-Ul had actually been controlled by another Kryptonian, Rog-Ar, the true rondor killer.
-Learning this, Quex-Ul threw himself into the trap to save the hero, losing his powers and memory.
+Learning this, Quex-Ul threw himself into the trap to save Superman, losing his powers and memory.

-In the 1982 The Phantom Zone mini-series, he later works at the Daily Planet, believing himself to be an Earthman named "Charlie Kweskill".
+In the 1982 series The Phantom Zone, Quex-Ul works at the Daily Planet, believing himself to be a human named "Charlie Kweskill".
 Susceptible to unconscious influence by Phantom Zoners, he unwittingly frees them and is himself trapped in the Zone along with Superman.
 Together they seek a way out of the Zone, ultimately facing a malevolent entity called Aethyr, whose mind creates the Phantom Zone.
-On arrival, Superman and Quex-Ul find themselves wearing each other's clothes, and "Charlie" wonders if he now has super powers.
-It is unclear whether his powers or memory have actually been restored, the costume swap having been effected as some sort of amusement by Aethyr.
-To save the Man of Steel, Quex-Ul flies towards Aethyr and dies in a shower of fiery breath, sacrificing his life in a final act of redemption.
+Quex-Ul flies towards Aethyr and sacrifices himself to save Superman.